Webflow sync, pageviews & more.

 TL;DR

-Extra white space on the right side of a Webflow site that becomes visible when scrolling left is usually caused by elements overflowing the body or viewport.
-Here’s how to find and fix it.
+Extra horizontal white space on the right side of your Webflow site is typically caused by elements that overflow their containers or the viewport.
+Here’s how to fix it.

 1. Check for Overflowing Elements